Information-acquiring von Neumann architecture of a computer: A theoretical design

 A computer with the von Neumann architecture consists of a CPU and main memory, which interact with each other.\footnote{This paragraph is based on standard textbooks on computer architecture (e.g., Refs. \cite{NS,PH}).} The CPU consists of three parts: an ALU, registers (quickly accessible memories) with addresses in a file, and a control unit.
 Here, the control unit fetches an instruction memory, stores it in the instruction register, decodes it, and executes its operation (arithmetic logic operation, reading a binary datum, or writing a binary datum) using binary data stored in the registers.
-Schematically, the operation by the control unit consists of three successive fundamental operations constituting a whole cycle.
-The first operation is the transfer of a binary datum from the main memory to the registers (read operation).
-The second operation is the computation in the CPU.
-This computation is a cycle in which binary data are passed from the registers to the ALU, and back to the registers.
+Schematically, the operation by the control unit consists of three fundamental processes constituting a macro-cycle.
+The first process is the transfer of a binary datum from the main memory to the registers (read operation).
+The second process is the computation in the CPU.
+This computation is an inner loop in which binary data are passed from the registers to the ALU, and back to the registers.
 Here, the arithmetic logic operation is done by the ALU.
-The third operation is the transfer of a binary datum from the registers back to the main memory (write operation).
+The third process is the transfer of a binary datum from the registers back to the main memory (write operation).

 The purpose of this article is to incorporate a binary projection hypothesis into the CPU, in a fine-grained (mechanical) or coarse-grained (stochastic) model of the registers in the CPU, as its state-reduction mechanism, and then to extend the von Neumann architecture of a computer.
 This incorporation of the binary projection hypothesis enables the computer to read out the results of computations performed in the CPU.
 In particular, in the fine-grained and the coarse-grained models, the computer acquires zero and positive information, respectively.